Elinor Florence, Author

 Tell Your Story: Family Anecdotes

-Preserve your family anecdotes – and every family has them!
+Preserve your family anecdotes – every family has them!

 What was the best advice your father ever gave you?
 What was the funniest thing your child ever said?
 What was your most embarrassing moment?
 Here’s your chance to record the most amusing or most interesting things that happened to your parents or your grandparents.

-I have used this newsletter to record some of my own family stories, and you can read them by visiting the index on the right side of the page or click here: Stories About My Family.
+I have used this newsletter to record some of my own family stories, and you can read them here: Stories About My Family.

 Tell Your Story: Short and Sweet